 Add a second Query and include the column you’d like filtered, where you’ll only include the rows that don’t match with the city values from the Query in step 1.
 You also need to add this column twice in the Query.

-For our example, we want the list of cities where users were created after January 1, 2020.
+For our example, we want the list of cities where contacts were created after January 1, 2018.

 This is where pulling in the same column twice helps us see where we have a match with the other Query’s result set.
 In our output, the second column includes the results you’re looking to exclude.

 Add a Filter Action to exclude any rows with results in the second column.

 For our example, we excluded any rows where city_2 is not null.
 Click Save.
 Notice how our results return eight less rows now!